FlavScents AInsights Entry: Dimethyl Anthranilate (CAS: 85-91-6)

 9. Confidence & Data Quality Notes

-The data on dimethyl anthranilate is well-established, with comprehensive documentation available from authoritative sources.
-Industry practices are well-documented, although some variability in use levels and regulatory interpretations may exist.
-Known data gaps are minimal, with most information readily accessible through established databases and literature.
+The data on dimethyl anthranilate is well-established, with comprehensive sensory and regulatory information available.
+While industry practices are generally documented, some regional regulatory nuances may require further verification.
+Known data gaps are minimal, with most information supported by authoritative sources.

 Citation hooks: FlavScents